 You may also want to look at "Propsective Students" on my FAQ page, which covers how to apply and what sorts of students I'm interested in.

 I'm looking for one or two PhD students interested in question answering, adversarial examples, or demographic fairness in ML.
-If you have an extra-curricular background running trivia tournaments (pub quiz, quiz bowl, etc.), please mention that, as it's relevant to some funding I'm going after right now.

 I'm interested in hosting undergraduates from leading institutions, but only if an introduction is made through a faculty member that I know and who can vouch for the student.
 I'm also only able to fund US citizens.

 If you cannot make a connection through a faculty member I know, then I'm very sorry but I cannot host you.
 There's simply no way for me to vet all of the requests for internships that I get.